Presidential election

 A presidential election is the election of any head of state whose official title is President.

 Elections by country

 Albania

 The president of Albania is elected by the Assembly of Albania who are elected by the Albanian public.

 Chile

 The president of Chile is elected by the Chilean people for a four-year term.
 Sitting presidents are not allowed to run for reelection, but former presidents may do so.

 China

 The president and vice president of China, are elected by the National People's Congress (NPC) on the nomination of the NPC Presidium.
 In practice, the presidential candidate is chosen through an informal process within the Chinese Communist Party (CCP), which is headed by the CCP general secretary.
+The power of the presidency is largely ceremonial and has no real power in China's political system, the vast majority of power stems from the president's position as General Secretary of the Chinese Communist Party and commander-in-chief of the military.

 Czech Republic

-President of the Czech Republic is elected for a five-year term.
+The president of the Czech Republic is elected for a five-year term.
 Prior 2013, the election was indirect by the Parliament.
 The first direct election was held in 2013.